Graphical XSD Editor with Advanced Functionality

 - Generate XSD from XML instance file(s)

 - Database to XSD generation

 - Convert DTD to XSD

 - Intelligent entry helpers and drop-down menus

 - XSD to Java, C#, ++ code gen / data binding

 Edit XSDs: XML Schema Definitions

 XMLSpy supports XSD editing with its graphical XML Schema editor.
 The visual design paradigm for creating, generating, and editing XSDs lets you focus on the semantics of your XSD rather than the syntactical details of the XML Schema language.
 Both XML Schema 1.0 and XML Schema 1.1 are supported.

-It's just as quick to generate a database structure or XML instance document from an existing XSD.
+It's just as quick to generate a database structure, XML instance document, or JSON Schema from an existing XSD.